monogon-dev/monogon/README.md

 After running the first sync, everything should now resolve in the IDE, including generated code.

-It's strongly recommend to use our project presets for file watchers and other IDE features.
-Run this command and re-open the project in order to install them:

-    bazel run intellij/localconfig $(pwd)

 ## Metropolis

 ### Run a single node cluster